 Adoption can be costly.
 Research various ways to raise the money needed to complete the adoption process.
 Many couples hold fundraisers while others add to their savings a little at a time.

 Talk to your spouse.
 Make sure that you have the same goals when it comes to adoption.
-Because this can be an emotional process, it’s important that you both have similar ideas about what your adoption will look like.
+Because this can be an emotional process, you both must have similar ideas about what your adoption will look like.
 Communication is key in keeping you both happy and excited for your baby to be.

 – Prepare for Your Child!– Whether you plan to adopt a baby or an older child, they will need their own space.
 Decorating a nursery or a bedroom can be tons of fun!
 You can express yourself creatively as well as embracing the feeling of “nesting” that many expectant parents enjoy.
 If you aren’t sure yet whether you will be having a boy or a girl, that’s okay!
 There are plenty of basics that you can start with such as a crib or bed, changing table, and dressers.
 Purchase items that you may need such as bottles, diapers, a car seat or booster seat, and perhaps even a few clothes.